JMB-Scripts/Michaelis-Menten/README.md

       pyinstaller -F MM-vXX.py --hidden-import='PIL._tkinter_finder'
    ```

-   /!\ For the first run be patient, the embeded matplotlib needs to compile and it takes sometimes.
+   /!\ For the first run be patient, the embeded matplotlib needs to compile and it takes sometimes /!\.

 6. Stand-alone versions are here :
       For Mac (if it doesn't start go to Privacy & Security and click on open anyway) :